ATM: Propagation

-Devices designed by British (i.e. Chubb, De La Rue) and Swedish (i.e. Asea Meteor) quickly spread out.
+Devices designed by British (i.e. Chubb, De La Rue) and Swedish (i.e. Asea Meteor) manufacturers quickly spread out.
 For example, given its link with Barclays, Bank of Scotland deployed a DACS in 1968 under the 'Scotcash' brand.
 Customers were given personal code numbers to activate the machines, similar to the modern PIN.
 They were also supplied with £10 vouchers.
 These were fed into the machine, and the corresponding amount debited from the customer's account.

 A Chubb-made ATM appeared in Sydney in 1969.
 This was the first ATM installed in Australia.
 The machine only dispensed $25 at a time and the bank card itself would be mailed to the user after the bank had processed the withdrawal.

 Asea Metior's Bancomat was the first ATM installed in Spain on 9 January 1969, in central Madrid by Banesto.
 This device dispensed 1,000 peseta bills (1 to 5 max).
 Each user had to introduce a security personal key using a combination of the ten numeric buttons.
 In March of the same year an ad with the instructions to use the Bancomat was published in the same newspaper.

+In West Germany, the first ATM was installed in the 50,000-people university city of Tübingen on May 27, 1968, by Kreissparkasse Tübingen.
+It was built by Aalen-based safe builder Ostertag AG in cooperation with AEG-Telefunken.
+Each of the 1,000 selected users were given a double-bit key to open the safe with "Geldausgabe" written on it, a plastic identification card, and ten punched cards.
+One punch card functioned as a withdrawal slip for a 100 DM bill, the maximum limit for daily use was 400 DM.